اقتصاد کشاورزی و توسعه

 Mohammad Hasan Vakilpoor 3

-1 PhD student, Agricultural Economics Department, Tarbiat Modares University.
+1 PhD in Agricultural Economics, Tarbiat Modares University, Tehran, Iran.

-2 Assistant Professor, Department of Agricultural Economics, Tarbiat Modares University, Tehran, Iran.
+2 Associate Professor, Department of Agricultural Economics, Tarbiat Modares University, Tehran, Iran.

 3 Assistant Professor, Department of Agricultural Economics, Tarbiat Modares University, Tehran, Iran.